CIBC-Internal/python/Doc/library/io.rst

 categories is called a :term:`file object`.
 Other common terms are *stream* and *file-like object*.

-Independently of its category, each concrete stream object will also have various capabilities: it can be read-only, write-only, or read-write.
+Independent of its category, each concrete stream object will also have various capabilities: it can be read-only, write-only, or read-write.
 It can also allow arbitrary random access (seeking forwards or backwards to any location), or only sequential access (for example in the case of a socket or